A New Lawsuit Against Juul Claims The Company Targeted Kids With Nickelodeon Ads

 According to released court records, Juul Labs purchased ad space on several websites aimed at teens and children including Nickelodeon, Cartoon Network, Seventeen magazine, as well as educational sites meant for middle school and high school students.
 The lawsuit alleges that Juul was originally presented with a marketing proposal by a hired firm called Cult Collective that clearly defined their target audience as adult smokers.
 The ads showed outdated tech, popular in the 80s, with a picture of a Juul product and the slogan “Smoking Evolved.”
 But that advertisement never came to fruition.

-Juul reportedly rejected the marketing proposal in favor of hiring their own in-house team to create a more youth-oriented campaign with the tagline “Vaporized.”
-The “Vaporized” ads showed more younger-looking models against bright, colorful backdrops that might appeal to a more millennial or Gen Z audience.
+Juul reportedly rejected the marketing proposal in favour of hiring their own in-house team to create a more youth-oriented campaign with the tagline “Vaporised.”
+The “Vaporised” ads showed more younger-looking models against bright, colourful backdrops that might appeal to a more millennial or Gen Z audience.
 According to a Buzzfeed report, Juul employees — and even its board of directors — claim they expressed concern that the models looked too young, but that the campaign moved forward regardless.

 Nevertheless, Juul Labs decided to move forward with the ads, placing them in front of young people with both network and print strategies.
 Internal documents show the extent to which the company went to market directly to young people, playing a significant role in sparking the teen vaping crisis.
 In 2018, a spokesperson for Juul told the New York Times that the original ad campaign was aimed at adults in their 20s and 30s and insisted that it was abandoned after five months in the fall of 2015.
 The lawsuit claims that was not the case and that Juul continued to reach out to underage users after it claimed to have abandoned the campaign.